Madagascar periwinkle is a herbaceous plant native to the island of which it bears the name.

 Finally, bring your shrub outdoors from May to October to give it fresh air.

-When potted, Madagascar periwinkle needs a lot of moisture and likes being placed on a bed of constantly moist gravel or clay marbles, since this recreates its natural environment.
+When in a pot, Madagascar periwinkle needs a lot of moisture.
+It loves resting over a tray of wet clay marbles or gravel.
+Indeed, this recreates its natural environment.

 Madagascar periwinkle after flowering